1995parham-learning/drift-in-ml/slides.md

 ---

+## Identifying drift

+The standard approach to identifying drift is to measure model performance (accuracy or otherwise) or to examine or measure differences in training and deployment distributions of:

+- Predicted outputs
+- Ground truth
+- Individual input features
+- Joint input features

+---

 ## Locating drift

 - **Reference window**: the set of points to compare production data distributions with to identify drift.